marshmallow-code/marshmallow/docs/extending.rst

 Storing Errors on Specific Fields
 +++++++++++++++++++++++++++++++++

-If you want to store schema-level validation errors on a specific field, you can pass a field name to the :exc:`ValidationError`.
+If you want to store schema-level validation errors on a specific field, you can pass a field name (or multiple field names) to the :exc:`ValidationError <marshmallow.exceptions.ValidationError>`.

 .. code-block:: python